kazuto-nishimori/Open-Source-GIS/lab8/index.md

 ## Reproducibility and Replicability <a name="randr"></a>

-Reproducibility and replicability which has always been an important consideration in the natural sciences has been an increasingly important topic of discussion in the social sciences as well.
+Reproducibility and replicability, which has always been an important consideration in the natural sciences, has been an increasingly important topic of discussion in the social sciences as well.
 The National Academies of Sciences, Engineering, and Medicine in their report on this issue defines the terms as the following:

 “Reproducibility is obtaining consistent results using the same input data, computational steps, methods, and code, and conditions of analysis.
 This definition is synonymous with “computational reproducibility,” and the terms are used interchangeably in this report.
 Replicability is obtaining consistent results across studies aimed at answering the same scientific question, each of which has obtained its own data.”